 Susan G. Komen Virginia: Helpful information about breast cancer, assistance programs for patients, and fundraisers such as Race For the Cure.

-Tai Chi classes: Bending Tree Tai Chi is offering virtual classes, and some in-person with social distancing.
+Tai Chi classes: Bending Tree Tai Chi is offering virtual classes, and some in-person.

 Palouse Mindfulness: Here you can study mindfulness meditation online!
 Mindfulness can mitigate stress and improve your wellbeing.

 Take Them a Meal: Easy-to-use website where you can set up a meal schedule for a friend or family member.
 Taking food (or ordering a delivery) is a thoughtful way to support them, and this site helps you coordinate among your friends!

 Team in Training: Form your team, get help and coaching along the way, and raise funds for the Leukemia & Lymphoma Society.
 They will help you run a marathon, a half-marathon, or a 10k!

 Nancy’s List: Nancy’s List is committed to improving the lives of the many people who are living with cancer and those who love and care for them.
 Financial resources, emotional support, and community for those who are going through treatment.

 Colon Cancer Foundation: If you need help with the cost of getting a colonoscopy, the CCF has information on this page that could assist you.
 Please, please get checked.

 Colorectal Cancer Alliance: Here is a ton of downloads and links to additional tools, potential financial resources, emotional support, and FAQs about colon cancer.
 Please check it out.

 Kaiser Family Foundation: This website has many resources for health information, public health policy, and news updates.
 Check the link to learn more about breast cancer screening and prevention across the USA.

 Spot Skin Cancer: The American Academy of Dermatology Association sponsors public awareness campaigns, free nationwide screening events, and other resources to help you learn how to protect your skin.